10macattack/CarsNeuralNetwork/README.md

 # CarsNeuralNetwork
-A Convolutional Neural Network for identifying classes of cars Uses Tensorflow for architecture of project
+A Convolutional Neural Network for identifying classes of cars\n Uses Tensorflow for architecture of project